Chart Color Schemes

 The level of residential development activity in Sandhurst is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Sandhurst has had virtually no dwelling approvals in recent years.
-Specifically, an estimated 4 homes were approved between FY21 and FY25, with another 4 approved so far in FY26.
+AreaSearch analysis of ABS building approval numbers, sourced from statistical area data, indicates that Sandhurst has had virtually no dwelling approvals in recent years.
+Specifically, an estimated 4 homes were approved between FY21 and FY25, with a further 6 approved so far in FY26.

-This limited new supply supports a declining population over recent years, maintaining adequate housing supply relative to demand and creating a well-balanced market with good buyer choice.
-The average construction value of new properties is $487,000, indicating developers focus on the premium market with high-end developments.
-Compared to Greater Melbourne, Sandhurst shows substantially reduced construction activity, supporting stronger demand and values for established homes.
-However, building activity has accelerated in recent years, reflecting possible planning constraints due to the area's maturity.
+This limited new supply has contributed to a well-balanced market with good buyer choice, despite population decline over the same period.
+The average construction cost value of new properties is $487,000, suggesting developers are focusing on the premium market with high-end developments.
+Comparing Sandhurst to Greater Melbourne reveals substantially reduced construction levels, which generally supports stronger demand and values for established homes.
+However, building activity has accelerated in recent years, though it remains below average nationally, reflecting the area's maturity and possible planning constraints.
 Recent development has been entirely comprised of standalone homes, preserving Sandhurst's suburban nature and attracting space-seeking buyers.
-The location has approximately 2670 people per dwelling approval, demonstrating an established market.
+The location has approximately 2640 people per dwelling approval, demonstrating an established market.

 Frequently Asked Questions - Development